-Car2go is making a tangible contribution to reducing traffic and emissions in city centres.
+Car2go is making a tangible contribution to reducing traffic and emissions in city centers.
 But there are still issues with the availability of parking spaces.
 What input would you like to see from local authorities to make carsharing more popular?

 Thomas Beermann: Free-floating carsharing is a great opportunity for cities.
 Every large city that we have spoken to has more or less the same three problems, namely traffic density, air pollution and a lack of parking spaces.
 The service provided by car2go offers proven relief for all these problems.
 Some authorities are fully aware of this, others are still lagging behind.
 Especially in Italy many authorities are very progressive when it comes to finding solutions to these problems.

 Areas where cities can help us include parking regulations and access restrictions.
 A hot topic, for example, is the question of residents’ parking.
-We frequently receive complaints from people who contend that they are allowed to park their own car in front of their house, but that a neighbour who uses car2go and has no car of their own should not be allowed to.
+We frequently receive complaints from people who contend that they are allowed to park their own car in front of their house, but that a neighbor who uses car2go and has no car of their own should not be allowed to.
 We view this somewhat differently, of course.
 Clear policies are needed in every city in which we are active.
 The carsharing law that is currently under discussion in Germany has the potential to be an important framework.

 The more often vehicles are used, the less often they are taking up valuable parking spaces.

 How many car2go vehicles are currently on the road?